PrernaAsthana/Open-access-smbtoolkit/notebooks/README.md

-# 📓 Notebooks Directory – OpenAI-SMBToolkit
+# 📓 Notebooks Directory – OpenAccess-SMBToolkit

-This folder contains demo notebooks showcasing the core modules of the OpenAI-SMBToolkit.
+This folder contains demo notebooks showcasing the core modules of the OpenAcess-SMBToolkit.
 These notebooks are designed for educational and prototyping purposes, aligned with the broader goal to develop open, secure, and ethical AI infrastructure for U.S. small and mid-sized businesses (SMBs).

 ---